6SicNick6/Virtual-Infrastructure/docs/network-design.md

-# Network Design – Phase 1
+# Network Design

 ## Overview
-This document outlines the network configuration and validation steps for Phase 1 of the VMware lab.
-The environment operates under lab-imposed constraints.
+The lab operates within a constrained networking model provided by a shared enterprise VMware environment.

-## Network Topology
+---

-- Single VMware-provided virtual network
+## Network Characteristics
-- DHCP used for all VMs
+- Single virtual network
-- No static IP addresses permitted
+- DHCP-assigned IP addresses
-- No DNS configured in Phase 1
+- No control over upstream routing or switching

-### Connectivity Validation
+- No VLAN segmentation available

-- All VMs can ping each other **using IP addresses**
+---

-- Windows firewall configured to allow ICMP (ping)
+## DNS Strategy
-- Linux firewall rules reviewed; ICMP allowed
+- DC01 provides DNS services for the vmware.lab domain
-- Hostname resolution is deferred until DNS is deployed
+- All domain-joined systems use DC01 as their primary DNS server

-## Constraints and Considerations
+- Linux DNS resolution is configured to use Active Directory DNS

-- Limited to DHCP due to lab restrictions
+---

-- Single network requires careful VM planning for future domain services
+## Design Considerations
-- Current setup is sufficient for baseline validation and portfolio documentation
+- DHCP was used to comply with lab constraints

-## IP Addressing Update
+- DNS reliability was prioritized over static IP usage

-Initially, all virtual machines were configured to use DHCP due to lab constraints.
-During Phase 2, DC01 was assigned a static IP address via the upstream DHCP/DNS platform to ensure Active Directory and DNS stability.
-This approach maintains centralized IP management while providing the consistency required for directory services.
+- Name resolution validation was performed from all systems